The Figurine: Plot

-Seven years later, Femi arrives from abroad and attends Sola's 'get-together'.
-Mona (who is pregnant again) introduces Femi to Linda (Funlola Aofiyebi), a fashion designer.
-Throughout the party, Femi pays no attention to her and keeps staring at Mona whom he is apparently still in love with.
-Lara (Tosin Sido), Femi's younger sister, now lives with Sola's family as Mona is helping her with her thesis.
-However, The Araromire figurine is still kept at Sola's.
-Femi's asthma has been cured miraculously as he smoked at the party.
+Seven years later, Femi returns from abroad and attends a reunion arranged at Sola's home, where he still keeps the Araromire figure.
+Mona, who is pregnant again, introduces Femi to Linda, a fashion designer.
+Throughout the party, Femi ignores her and keeps staring at Mona whom he is visibly still in love with.
+Lara, Femi's younger sister, now lives with Sola and Mona, as Mona is helping her with her thesis.
+Smoking at the party, it's evident that Femi's asthma has been miraculously cured.